Send your details so we can email you a copy

 Great for classes, Sports, Fitness and Education.
 Available to hire for parties.

-A nice, britght space ubable for toddler groups, training classes and creative groups
+A nice, britght space that includes a kitchentte. ubable for tmeeting space, training classes and creative groups

 A hard wood floor area suitable for fitness and sports classes